susestudio/studio-help/200_create/150_appliance-formats.md

 documentation are available at
 <http://communities.vmware.com/community/vmtn/server/vsphere/automationtools/ovf>.

+**qcow2**
+Use this format if you want to run your appliance on a QEMU/KVM host system.
+It is the format used by OEMU/KVM and allows to store multiple virtual machine setup.

 **Xen guest**
 Use this format if you want to run your appliance on a Xen host system, such as SUSE Linux Enterprise Server.
 Xen guests only work on